Phase-dependent heat transport in Josephson junctions with p-wave superconductors and superfluids: Results

 In this section we are going to discuss a Josephson junction made of unitary chiral superconductors.
 Possible systems which can realize such an order parameter are, e.g., the superfluid He$^3$ A-phase \cite{vollhardt_superfluid_2013} and the superconductor Sr$_2$RuO$_4$ \cite{mackenzie_superconductivity_2003}.
 In a chiral superconductor, the order parameter is nodal which implies that there is a preferred direction in momentum space.
 Furthermore, as the order parameter is anisotropic, there is also a preferred axis in spin space.
 The relative orientation of these two axes is governed by spontaneous symmetry breaking and residual interactions such as spin-orbit coupling.
 The relative orientation has an impact on the transport properties of our junction.
 In the following, we are choosing our coordinate system in momentum space such that the $z$-axis points along the nodal direction.
 Choosing a $d$-vector along the $z$ axis then gives rise to $S_z=0$ pairing while a $d$-vector oriented in the $x-y$ plane leads to equal spin pairing.
 The explicit form of the $d$-vector is given by~\cite{anderson_generalized_1961}

 where $i=x,y,z$.
-From the above expression we see that even if $\Delta_0$ is gauged real, the $d$-vector has complex components and as a result time-reversal symmetry is broken by the bulk Hamiltonian,
+From the above expression we see that even if $\Delta_0$ is gauged real, the $d$-vector has complex components and as a result time-reversal symmetry is broken for an isolated bulk superconductor,

 Due to the symmetry reduction compared to the helical case, the chiral topological superconductors therefore belong to class D of the Cartan classification~\cite{ryu_topological_2010}.
 We note that the order parameters associated with Eq.~\eqref{eq:dchiral} do not depend explicitly on $k_z$.
 The size of the superconducting gap is given by